Published On: February 3, 2022

 Once someone realizes that their recollection of an event may not be accurate, they might start to doubt or question all of their memories.
 This feeling of uncertainty can be very upsetting, and it’s frequently a trigger for obsessive thoughts.

 The term CBT refers to a broad range of therapy techniques.
 One of these is known as exposure and response therapy (ERT).
-This style of therapy involves exposing people with OCD to triggers in a safe, therapeutic environment and teaching them to deal with their feelings without resorting to compulsions.
+This style of therapy involves exposing people with OCD to triggers in a safe, therapeutic environment and teaching them to deal with their feelings without resorting to compulsive behaviors.
 Over time, exposure therapy for OCD can relieve the anxiety caused by intrusive thoughts.

 While individual therapy can be highly effective, many people with OCD respond positively to support groups and group therapy.
 In fact, some research suggests that individual and group therapy are equally effective when it comes to treating OCD symptoms.